Fjordman: Early life, education and work

 During his early post-Cairo years Jensen also worked for the Norwegian Ministry of Foreign Affairs in the Middle East.
 From the start of 2002 to the summer of 2003, he worked for them as an observer in Hebron, in the West Bank, in the service of the Temporary International Presence in Hebron (TIPH).
 The TIPH mission in Hebron monitors breaches of international humanitarian law and other agreements between the State of Israel and the Palestinian Authority.
 They communicate their findings to the involved parties and the six member states of TIPH.
-Jensen, who says that he turned against Islam after 9/11, remained in this position in Hebron until mid-2003.
+In April 2003, Jensen came close to being struck by the Mike's Place suicide bombing, while two of his colleagues had been killed in a similar attack the year before.

 Following this, he completed his master's degree in culture and technology from the University of Oslo.
 His master thesis, published in 2004, was titled Blogging Iran – A Case Study of Iranian English Language Weblogs, and discussed censorship and blogging in Iran.

 Following this, he worked at a day care centre until 2011, when his identity as the blogger Fjordman was revealed.
 In August 2011, Norwegian professor Arnulf Hagen claimed that there was much to suggest that Jensen had a Wikipedia account (Misheu) which made 2000 edits.
 In June 2012, writing as Fjordman, he heavily criticised Wikipedia in an article entitled "The Bias and Dishonesty of Wikipedia" in EuropeNews.

 Writings under the pen name Fjordman

 Fjordman blogged on his own web log in 2005, giving it up at the end of the year.
-Since then, he has "guested" and commented in other blogs including Brussels Journal, Gates of Vienna, Jihad Watch, Document.no, Faith Freedom International, Free Republic, Daily Pundit, Global Politician and FrontPage Magazine.
+Since then, he has "guested" and commented in other blogs, mainly on Gates of Vienna, but also on Jihad Watch, Brussels Journal, Faith Freedom International, Free Republic, Daily Pundit, Global Politician and FrontPage Magazine.
 Fjordman published a compilation of his articles in print via lulu.com in November 2008.

 Norwegian historian Vidar Enebakk has criticised the way he thought Fjordman misused academic research for political purposes. Øyvind Strømmen argues that Fjordman's essays fulfill all the criteria of Roger Griffin's definition of fascism.